 These considerations, along with many others, make it critically important for hospitals of all sizes and in all regions of the country to adopt comprehensive and custom-tailored compliance policies and procedures.

-When developing a compliance program and implementing policies and procedures on an organization-wide basis, it is essential to work with federal health care compliance attorneys who have a high volume of relevant experience.
-At Oberheiden, P.C., our team of career defense attorneys and former federal health care fraud prosecutors brings centuries of combined experience to helping hospitals establish, maintain, and prove compliance.
-Our attorneys have handled thousands of health care fraud audits and investigations, grand jury proceedings, and civil and criminal trials across the country, and we utilize the knowledge and insights gained from this experience to develop comprehensive compliance programs focused on avoiding the issues that lead to federal scrutiny.
+When developing a compliance program and implementing policies and procedures on an organization-wide basis, it is essential to work with federal hospital compliance attorneys who have a high volume of relevant experience.
+At Oberheiden, P.C., our team of hospital compliance consultants and former federal healthcare fraud prosecutors brings centuries of combined experience to helping hospitals establish, maintain, and prove compliance.
+Our attorneys have handled thousands of healthcare fraud audits and investigations, grand jury proceedings, and civil and criminal trials across the country, and we utilize the knowledge and insights gained from this experience to develop comprehensive compliance programs focused on avoiding the issues that lead to federal scrutiny.

-When it comes to federal health care compliance, developing a comprehensive compliance program is just the first step in the process.
+When it comes to hospital compliance, developing a comprehensive regulatory or corporate compliance program is just the first step in the process.
 Once developed, the compliance program must be thoroughly implemented, and then the hospital’s compliance efforts must be consistently monitored so that any violations can be remedied appropriately.

-For hospitals, federal health care compliance programs must address all aspects of program billing compliance as well as the various other statutory and regulatory requirements that create potential liability exposure.
-These programs must be custom-tailored to each individual hospital’s particular requirements, and they must reflect a comprehensive understanding of the current legal framework governing program-participating health care providers.
+For hospitals, healthcare corporate compliance programs must address all aspects of program billing compliance as well as the various other statutory and regulatory requirements that create potential liability exposure.
+These programs must be custom-tailored to each individual hospital’s particular requirements, and they must reflect a comprehensive understanding of the current legal framework governing program-participating healthcare providers.